Hugo-Chinn/PreferGrow/README.md

 - Steering with the pre-allocated direction vectors can change the reasoning strength of LRMs, which further impacts the final performance.

 ## Usage

+🐡: Welcome to PreferGrow, this is a implementation of ***Fading to Grow: Growing Preference Ratios via Preference Fading Discrete Diffusion for Recommendation***

 Generate the main results (i.e., linear regression, direction vector extraction and analysis) in this paper: